priv-kweihmann/oelint-adv/README.md

 | protected_vars        | list | Variables that shouldn't be set inside of a recipe                                   |
 | suggested_vars        | list | Additional suggested variable that should be set in a recipe                         |

+## vscode extension

+Find the extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=kweihmann.oelint-vscode), or search for `oelint-vscode`

 ## Missing anything?

 You think there's something missing, wrong, 'improveable'...